What Is Mulch?

 Pine needles, sometimes called pine straw, can be used as mulch in certain landscapes.

-Pine needle mulch is common in some regions and works well around many trees, shrubs, and planting beds.
+Pine-needle mulch is common in some regions and works well around many trees, shrubs, and planting beds.

 It can create a natural look and may stay in place better than some lightweight materials on gentle slopes.